stefanoa/SASlideMenu/README.md

 Created by **stefanoa**

 A simple library to create sliding menus that can be used in storyboards and support static cells.
-Sliding menus are used in a number of popular applications like Facebook, Path 2.0, GMail, Glassboard and many others.
+Sliding menus are used in a number of popular applications like Path 2.0, GMail, TechCrunch, Glassboard and many others.

-The repository is an Xcode 4 project that contains two example of the usage of the library and the library itself.
+The repository is an Xcode 4 project that contains three examples of the usage of the library and the library itself.

 # Usage
 You can use SASlide menu with both static cells and dynamic cell prototypes.
 In the project you will find two different target that use both type of cells to create a slide menu.
+There is also an iPad app example

 To use it in your project follow these steps:
 * Add the SASlideMenu subdir and it's contents to your project
 * Add a new class that inherits from **SASlideMenuViewController** and include/implement **SASlideMenuDataSource** and **SASlideMenuDelegate**.